BenGroff/TPTI/README.md

 Software Used:
 * HTML
-  - Duh
-  - Some information was hardcoded and some was loaded dynamically using JavaScript.
+  - Standard and Dynamic incorporation.

 * CSS
   - Custom CSS